 What options you may have.

-We’ve done almost 20 headshots in 6 hours.
-We’ve also done just a dozen in 6 hours.
+We’ve shot 160 headshots in a day (20 per hour) in sales meetings.
+We’ve also shot just a dozen in a day.
 The cost is not that drastically different either.
 The time was the same shooting, it just took a bigger crew.
-Even post wasn’t much different as the 12 wanted high end retouching that takes the better part of an hour per image.
+Even post wasn’t much different as the client that shot 160 wanted high end retouching that takes the better part of an hour per image.

 Our recommended process is 5 headshots per hour followed by LBT retouching.
 That’s how we priced the shoot for the case study below.
 Costs can come down by going to industry standard retouching, and/or raising the number of headshots per hour.
 You can still get good headshots shooting 10 – 12 per hour.

 Let’s discuss your needs and desires and quote a group shoot for you!